OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

   {'7','8','9'},
   {'*','0','#'}
-};        // a 4x3 array of all the keys as chars byte rowPins[ROWS] = {8, 7, 6, 5};     //connect to the row pinouts of the keypad
+};        // a 4x3 array of all the keys as chars

+byte rowPins[ROWS] = {8, 7, 6, 5};     //connect to the row pinouts of the keypad
 byte colPins[COLS] = {4, 3, 2};     //connect to the column pinouts of the keypad
 char password[] = {'4', '3', '2', '1'};   // array of chars as password
-int LEDPin = 13;    // LED pin number to be lit when password is correct
+int ledPin = 13;    // LED pin number to be lit when password is correct

 // initializing keypad as an object from the Keypad library Keypad keypad = Keypad( makeKeymap(keys), rowPins, colPins, ROWS, COLS );

 void setup(){
-  Serial.begin(9600);   // initializing serial communication with the Omega pinMode (13, OUTPUT);   // initializing pin for LED }
+  Serial.begin(9600);   // initializing serial communication with the Omega pinMode (ledPin, OUTPUT);   // initializing pin for the LED }

 void loop(){